Clean Water, Wastewater, Sewer or Water Quality Projects

 For more information regarding SHPO, click here.

-If the Applicant is seeking State Revolving Fund (SRF) financing or a non-EFC loan, the Applicant must adopt a bond resolution.
+If debt will finance any portion of the project, a bond resolution must be adopted establishing the applicant's legal authority to issue debt for the project, as well as establishing a plan of finance for the total cost of the project.
 A bond resolution of the governing body of a municipality that establishes the municipality's legal authority to issue debt for a specific project.
 The form and content of, and procedures for adopting, a bond resolution are prescribed by the New York State Local Finance Law.
-An Applicant seeking EFC financial assistance should consult with a bond counsel for assistance in drafting and adopting a valid bond resolution.
+An applicant seeking EFC financial assistance should consult with a bond counsel for assistance in drafting and adopting a valid bond resolution.

 An engineering agreement is a contract with a professional engineering firm for planning, design, and/or construction management services.
 Planning services involve the development of an engineering report.
 Design services result in the production of plans and specifications for the project.